ostdotcom/website-docupony/platform/sdk/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Robust RESTful APIs and SDKs to integrate your Brand Token into your applications with ease while observing the highest security standards and without encumbering the user experience.
+Robust RESTful APIs and SDKs to integrate your Token into your applications with ease while observing the highest security standards and without encumbering the user experience.
 No in-house blockchain expertise required.

-**Server Side APIs and SDKs** provide various endpoints/methods that can be used to design and manage Brand Token Economies. **Wallet SDKs** enable end-users to interact with Brand Tokens within existing mobile apps.
+**Server Side APIs and SDKs** provide various endpoints/methods that can be used to design and manage Token Economies. **Wallet SDKs** enable end-users to interact with Tokens within existing mobile apps.

 ![platform-overview](/platform/docs/assets/Platform-Integrations.jpg)